Shepherd's Rod: Mission

 Provisional in set-up as well as in name, the Davidian Seventh-day Adventist Association exists solely to accomplish a divinely appointed work within the Seventh-day Adventist denomination, wherein it therefore strictly confines its activities.
 As its work there within draws to a close, and the "servants of our God" (Rev. 7:3) are sealed, its name will be changed (Isa.
 56:5; 62:2; 65:15) and its purpose and its work will become all-embracing to the gospel (Matt.
 17:11; Acts 3:21, Isa.
 61:4-7).
 This Association shall be known provisionally as The Davidian Seventh-day Adventists, the prophetic off-spring of the parent Seventh-day Adventist, the Laodicean, church.

 Main doctrines

-Davidians claim the same fundamental beliefs as their Adventist counterparts and that the divergence of views begins with the interpretation of additional subjects of prophecy.
-However, due to differing interpretations of prophetic subjects from the mainstream Seventh-day Adventist Church, Davidians add fifteen fundamental beliefs.
+Davidians share the same fundamental beliefs as their Adventist counterparts and that their divergence of views begins with the interpretation of some prophetic subjects.
+Due to differing interpretations of prophetic subjects from mainstream Seventh-day Adventistism, Davidians have met with opposition from church leaders.
+Inasmuch as many of them have been disfellowshipped, they still maintain that the Seventh-Day Adventist Church is the remnant church of God of the last days.

-The Davidians' message largely focuses on the interpretation of symbolic prophecy.
-Because of this, it has been criticized as leading its believers to be legalistic and neglecting what is considered "more important" matters, such as love and devotion to God.
-Houteff addressed these criticisms both directly and indirectly in his publications.

 The major themes of The Rod message published by Victor Houteff are listed below with brief explanations: